-JEE Main 2021 registration for the February cycle will close on January 23, 2021, and the application form correction process will start on January 27.
-JEE Main Phase 1 will be conducted from February 23 to 26, 2021.
-The old question papers of JEE Main are available for download.
-JEE Main 2021 syllabus remained unchanged, and the official syllabus PDF has been released by NTA.
+JEE Main April 2021 scheduled to be conducted from April 27 to 30 has been postponed, and the new exam date will be announced soon.
+Many students have requested the government to postpone JEE Main April 2021 due to the sudden spike in the number of Covid-19 cases.
+The old question papers of JEE Main are available for download in PDF format.
+JEE Main 2021 syllabus remained unchanged, and the questions in the entrance exam will be from the entire syllabus.
 This year, JEE Main has some changes, and the Paper 1 (B.Tech) exam will be conducted four times, i.e., February, March, April, and May.
 Paper 2A & 2B (B.Arch & B.Planning) will be conducted in Phase 1 & Phase 4.
 The phase-wise exam dates of JEE Main 2021 are as follows: -

 - Phase 4 Exam Dates - May 24, 25, 26, 27 & 28, 2021 (Paper 1, 2A & 2B)